smlab-niser/hbimcourse/content/docs/module-one/photogrammetric-models.md

 in every single shot.
 Therefore, **close up pictures that can cover many detectable features** are desirable.
-However, for the algorithm to know the entire model, it is also advisable to take some pictures with the entire subject in frame as well as making sure that for two images, there is atleast a 70% overlap of the detectable features.
+However, for the algorithm to know the entire model, it is also advisable to take some pictures with the entire subject in frame as well as making sure that for two images, there is at least a 70% overlap of the detectable features.

 ## Subject material